 Plan A Wedding On A Budget

-Shave That Guest List: One of the biggest money suckers in a wedding is your food and drink.
+Shave That Guest List: One of the biggest money suckers in planning a wedding is your food and drink.
 The more people you invite, the more grub you have to provide.

 Don’t invite people you don’t know for the sake of pleasing someone else.
 This is your wedding, so invite only those people closest to you.
 We were able to cut our guest list to just 75 people.